TYPO3-svn-archive/egovapi/doc/reST/manual.rst

 TYPO3 4.6 and above as the caching framework uses it own table structure (creation of the corresponding tables when installing the eGov API extension is thus useless as well).
 See the corresponding task on Forge if you want to learn more.

-**Beware:** In TYPO3 4.6 and above, the “clear all cache” will flush the eGov API cache too, as expected after all.
-This is a good reason to make sure you do not clear all cache unless you really have to do so as it will severely impact the web service performances.

 Please refer to the TYPO3 documentation for further configuration options.